 les cerises — How to Catch a Cloud? — Ingrid Hora

-Graphic design of an illustrated book
+Graphic design of an artist’s book for children

 How to carch a cloud? by Ingrid Hora is the new book from the publishing house les cerises – co-founded by Angelika Burtscher and Daniele Lupo with Agnese and Cecilia Canziani.